syedsaqib2457/php-hash/documentation/system_action_add_node.md

-## Add Node
+# Add Node

-### Introduction
+## Introduction

-This API action adds IP address data from an instance to GhostCompute so it can be deployed as a connected node with API automation.
+This API action adds IP address data from an instance to NodeCompute so it can be deployed as a connected node with API automation.

 IP addresses must already be routed to a node instance by the hosting provider.

-### Request Example
+## Request Example

 This is an example `POST` request body made to the `/system_endpoint.php` path in `JSON` format.